AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/develop/development-tool.md

 ![Asset Compute Development Tool](./assets/development-tool/asset-compute-dev-tool.png)

 1. __Source file:__ The source file selection is used to:
-    +  Selected the asset binary that will be the `source` binary passed to the Asset Compute worker
+    +  Selected the asset binary that acts as the `source` binary passed to the Asset Compute worker
     +  Upload source files
 1. __Asset Compute profile(s) definition:__ Defines the Asset Compute worker to run including parameters: including the worker's URL end-point, the resultant rendition name, and any parameters
 1. __Run:__ The Run button executes the Asset Compute profile as defined in the Asset Compute configuration profile editor